Post-9/11 U.S. intelligence reforms take root, problems remain

 "The position of chief of station is one of the crown jewels of the CIA, and they don't want anyone playing with their crown jewels," said Mark Lowenthal, a former senior U.S. intelligence official.

-After a dust-up with CIA Director Leon Panetta, who now is defence secretary, it was Blair who was sent packing.
+After a dust-up with CIA Director Leon Panetta, who now is defense secretary, it was Blair who was sent packing.

 "I think the mistake that some have made is to have viewed the DNI and the Director of CIA as an either/or proposition rather than the power of the two working together," the DIA's Shedd said in an interview in his office.